 Once Alberta launched its recycling program, all other Canadian provinces followed suit.
 Operating in a similar way, a program called Recycle My Electronics established collecting sites in nine provinces across the country where people can drop off their tech for safe recycling.

-On top of computers and printers, Recycle my Electronics takes in phones, audio systems, musical instruments, medical equipment, gaming devices, battery-powered toys and more*.
+On top of computers and printers, Recycle my Electronics takes in phones, audio systems, musical instruments, medical equipment, gaming devices, battery-powered toys and more (refer to your province’s Recycle My Electronics website to find out which products you can recycle).
 Both individual residents and whole businesses can take advantage of their services, which makes recycling old tech clearly accessible.

 And as important (as we think) it is to learn about recycling practices, we’re not just doing this out of the blue.
 Kids Code Jeunesse has been recently giving out micro:bits — small, programmable computers — to teachers and students across the country.
 Our main objective is for them to get used as much as possible, so that people can hone their coding skills in fun and interactive ways.
 But we recognize that even exciting devices like micro:bits are not resistant to wear-and-tear and there may come a time when you will no longer use it.